Code-Institute-Submissions/Memory-games/README.md

     1. I want to check to see if there are any newly added features and games.
         1. The landing page will always be the host for game selection.
 As new games and features are added, they will be showcased there.

-### Further Testing
+- ### Further Testing
     - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.
     - The website was viewed on a variety of devices such as Desktop, Laptop, Samsung Galaxy S10, iPhone 6s & iPhone X.
     - A large amount of testing was done to ensure that everything rendered and linked correctly on all browsers and a wide variety of devices.
+    - All games JavaScript code was tested in a separate document using Jasmine.
     - Friends and Family members were asked to review the site and report feedback on any bugs and/or user experience issues/negative experiences.

-### Known Bugs
+- ### Known Bugs
     - NOT DOCUMENTED YET

 ## Deployment

-### GitHub Pages
+- ### GitHub Pages
-    The project was deployed to GitHub Pages using the following steps...
+    - The project was deployed to GitHub Pages using the following steps...

         1. Log in to GitHub and locate the [GitHub Repository](https://github.com/joenapper/Memory-games)
         2. At the top of the Repository (not top of page), locate the "Settings" Button, located far right, on the menu.